The best cloud storage services keep your files secure, in sync, and accessible when you need them.

 3. Get $50 off Sync's yearly plans

 Solo professionals can access Sync cloud storage for just $24 a month (dropping to $20 when billed annually).
 Teams, meanwhile, can access unlimited storage for $18 per user, per month (or just $15 if billed annually) - only with this exclusive deal.

 Which is the best cloud storage service?

-PCloud (opens in new tab) is another service vying for the title of best cloud storage provider, thanks to features like its built-in players, powerful file sharing tools and great value lifetime plans.
+pCloud is a strong option for those looking for the best cloud storage for photos and other files, owing to its built-in playback features, file sharing tools, and great value lifetime plans.

 The best cloud storage services of 2023 in full: